Excellence in Education Research Program Guidelines

 - A brief discussion of the Project Rationale and a Literature Review

 - The project plan with a timetable with expected outcomes (e.g. paper, presentation, or creative work)

 - Statement of resource availability (e.g. supplies, equipment, staff, etc.) where applicable

-- Budget Form - A detailed budget and budget justification which clearly justifies the requested funds, indicating how monies will be used to support the research project using the linked form.
+- Budget Form - (NOTE-The budget is not included in the 6 page limit).
+A detailed budget and budget justification which clearly justifies the requested funds, indicating how monies will be used to support the research project using the linked form.
 If you are unable to update this fillable .pdf form, try a different browser or save to your computer before updating fields.
 NOTE: The cost of supplies that must be purchased by the university for your project will be billed to your student account.
 The full amount of the Excellence in Education award will be transferred to the student's account.

 - A curriculum vitae of the student indicating qualifications for conducting the project.